 The mental health of your employees has a huge impact on your company’s bottom line.
 Making sure that the mental well-being of your employees is taken care of, and helping them stay resilient in the face of emotional distress, has a positive influence on individual motivations and overall productivity.

-How can you support mental health in a virtual workplace?
+How can you support mental health in your workplace?

 - Inadequate health and safety policies